voteflux/THE-APP/README.md

 ### Updating production

 Production is updated when a new version tag is added using `lerna publish` - leave this to @XertroV for the moment.

+Note: if you've been doing anything with tags outside `lerna` you might need to `git push --tags` so CI detects the latest version.